KomodoPlatform/developer-docs/docs/basic-docs/start-here/cc-overview.md

 The C and C++ programming languages are widely understood, time-tested, and, perhaps most importantly, Turing complete.
 Thus, utxo-based smart contracts can be programmed to do anything that any other existing program or application is able to do.

 Furthermore, because smart contracts on Komodo run in the daemon, developers can avoid the limitations and hassles of having to run code in a virtual machine, as is the case with the many gas-based smart contract platforms.
-You have far more speed, flexibility, and power.
+On Komodo, you have far more speed, flexibility, and power.
 This is made possible by our unique design of connecting independent blockchains together, rather than forcing all users to run on a layer-one main chain.

 Second, utxo-based smart contracts are more secure than balance-based smart contracts.
 This is true in several ways.
 For one thing, because Komodo’s smart contracts are utxo-based, it is far more difficult, if not impossible, to use a smart contract to flood the parent coin's coin supply with malicious coins.